 As rules and regulations often change, so must your SOPs.
 As such, be sure to check your SOPs often to ensure they’re up-to-date.

 Follow these guidelines to better ensure that your company is writing effective SOPs.
-We can help you sharpen your team’s SOPs writing skills with a customized onsite course.
+We can help you sharpen your team’s SOPs writing skills with a customized onsite workshop.
 For a free consultation, contact us at Hurley Write, Inc.